Frequently asked questions

 Quick answers to the most common questions about IndexAlpha.

-Answers to the most common questions about IndexAlpha — what it is, whether it is free, how accurate the data is, and how to get started.
+Answers to the most common questions about IndexAlpha — what the platform does, how pricing tiers work, how the analytical methodology is grounded, and how to get started.
 If your question is not here, email hello@indexalpha.ai — we respond within 24 hours.

 Key Takeaways